telerik/blazor-docs/components/carousel/events.md

 position: 20
 ---

-# Events
+# Carousel Events

-This article describes the events of the Telerik Carousel for Blazor.
+This article describes the available events of the Telerik Carousel for Blazor.

 ## PageChanged